hashin/jekyll-now/_posts/2019-06-21-forbidden-fruits-of-the-day.markdown

 And not eating anything else, at all.
 For us, litchis in milkshakes and cocktails.
 These children that one rupee could have saved.
+A cigerrete is fifteen bucks.
+I smoke many children at once, nice.

-But alas, Hunger is not a problem.
+You should know, hunger is not a problem.
 Lost glory of religion is.
 A god unable to find his home is.
-A neighbour’s facial hair is;
+My neighbour’s facial hair is;
 What he eats is.

 So, we vote.